MarwaEshra/COVID19-Data-Analysis-Using-Python/README.md

 Course Objectives:
 ===================
-We are going to merge these two datasets to see if there is any relationship between the spread of the the virus in a country and how happy people are, living in that country.
+Merge the two datasets to see if there is any relationship between the spread of the the virus in a country and how happy people are, living in that country.

 Great thanks to the course instructor: Ahmad Varasteh